|

 Draft

-Terry has finally completed a rough draft of a major book, Cinema
+Terry has finally completed Before the Movies: American Magic-Lantern Shows and the Nation's First Great Screen Artist, Joseph Boggs Beale, and a rough draft of a companion book, Cinema

 Before Film: Victorian Magic Lantern Shows and America's First Great

-be completed in another two years, will show the continuity of cinema
+be completed in another two years.
+It will show the continuity of cinema

 art, from the magic-lantern to the movies, with special emphasis on